Spin and orbital Edelstein effect in a bilayer system with Rashba interaction: Abstract

 \section{Abstract}

 The spin Edelstein effect has proven to be a promising phenomenon to generate spin polarization from a charge current in systems without inversion symmetry.
 In recent years, a current-induced orbital magnetization, called orbital Edelstein effect, has been predicted for various systems with broken inversion symmetry, using the atom-centered approximation and the modern theory of orbital magnetization.
-In this work, we study the current-induced spin and orbital magnetization for a bilayer system with Rashba interaction, using the modern theory of orbital magnetization and Boltzmann transport theory in relaxation-time approximation.
-We found that the orbital effect can be significantly larger than the spin effect, depending on the model parameters.
-Furthermore, the Edelstein response can be enhanced, suppressed, and even reversed, depending on the relation of the effective Rashba parameters of each layer.
+In this work, we study the current-induced spin and orbital magnetization for a bilayer system with Rashba interaction, using the modern theory of orbital magnetization and Boltzmann transport theory in relaxation time approximation.
+We find that the spin Edelstein effect is significantly larger than the orbital contribution.
+Furthermore, the orbital Edelstein response can be enhanced, suppressed, and even reversed, depending on the relation of the effective Rashba parameters of each layer.
 A sign change of the orbital polarization is related to an interchange of the corresponding layer localization of the states.